Skip to content

 The blockchain assumes that anyone with a wallet’s private key owns the assets associated with its public address.
 This is what allows you to access and send/withdraw assets from your Bitcoin wallet.
 It also means that anyone with your wallet’s private keys can also access and send/withdraw your crypto.

-As you can see, securing your bitcoin involves keeping your wallet’s private keys safe.
+Securing your Bitcoin involves keeping your wallet’s private keys safe.
 Your duty is to prevent these keys from falling into the wrong hands.

 Storing and Securing Your Assets